Results for the 2018 Alberta Provincial Championships

 Results from the 2018 Canadian National Championships!

-Congratulations to all competitors and to our new Canadian National Champions!
+Congratulations to all competitors and to our new BC Provincial Champions!

 When you want to enter an event like a CVI or world championships, the requirements are quite different than what you would expect at regular Canadian vaulting competitions.
 You will be entering on behalf of your country so this involves both Equine Canada and the International Equestrian Federation.

 This page contains information about, and downloads for, National, Provincial, and FEI rules plus the Guidelines for both barrel competitions and other unrecognized classes that may be offered in Canadian competitions.
 Also included are links to the FEI Guidelines and Code of Points.

 The Saskatchewan Equestrian Vaulting Association (SEVA) is a non-profit corporation, founded in 2010 by a small group of interested vaulters and parents from the Living Skies Vaulting Club.
 The SEVA is recognized by the Saskatchewan Horse Federation (SHF) as the Provincial Vaulting Organization for the province.

 The Alberta Equestrian Vaulting Association was created as a non-profit society in 2004 with three founding member clubs; fifteen years of growth later, there are seven vaulting clubs in Alberta, all of which are active and competitive.
 Read more about our Association, our High Point Program and the Indon Award.